-§ 11066.
-Establishing Disability Discrimination.

-- (a) An applicant or employee has the burden of proof to establish that the applicant or employee is a qualified individual capable of performing the essential functions of the job with or without reasonable accommodation. - (b) Disability discrimination is established if a preponderance of the evidence_demonstrates a causal connection between a qualified individual's disability and denial of an employment benefit to that individual by the employer or other covered entity.
+- § 11066.
+Establishing Disability Discrimination. - (a) An applicant or employee has the burden of proof to establish that the applicant or employee is a qualified individual capable of performing the essential functions of the job with or without reasonable accommodation.
+A description of how discrimination is established is provided in the regulations at section 11009(c). - (b) Disability discrimination is established if a preponderance of the evidence_demonstrates a causal connection between a qualified individual's disability and denial of an employment benefit to that individual by the employer or other covered entity.
 The evidence need not demonstrate that the qualified individual's disability was the sole or even the dominant cause of the employment benefit denial.
 Discrimination is established if the qualified individual's disability was one of the factors that influenced the employer or other covered entity and the denial of the employment benefit is not justified by a permissible defense, as detailed below at section 7293.8 of this subchapter.